platecms/plate-api-docs/source/includes/_errors.md

 !410 | Gone -- The kitten requested has been removed from our servers.
 !418 | I'm a teapot.
 422 | Unprocessable entity
-!429 | Too Many Requests -- You're requesting too many kittens!
-Slow down!
+429 | Too Many Requests -- You're requesting too many requests.
 !500 | Internal Server Error -- We had a problem with our server.
 Try again later.
 !503 | Service Unavailable -- We're temporarily offline for maintenance.
 Please try again later.